bobmonsour/11tybundle.dev/src/posts/11ty-bundle-31.md

 - Adds fixOrientation
 - Adds minimumThreshold
 - Fix height on animated GIF sources
-- Experimental: new Eleventy Transform plugin for zero-config Image Optimization
+- Experimental: new Eleventy Transform plugin for zero-config Image Optimization ([see new docs](https://www.11ty.dev/docs/plugins/image/#eleventy-transform))

 And another reminder about the next Eleventy Meetup.
 It's on February 20th at 10am CST.
 The two speakers on tap are [Juha-Matti Santala](https://hamatti.org/) and [Robb Knight](https://rknight.me/).
 [Details here](https://11tymeetup.dev/).